sky-xian/VIPER/README.md

 >ref_fasta: /some/path/to/humanhg19/rawgenome/hg19.fasta
 >  -  Reference genome in a .fasta or .fa format
 >  -  __IMPORTANT__ Assemblies are not found within the VIPER_static reference files as they are prohibitively __LARGE__.
 You can download genome assemblies here at [UCSC](http://hgdownload.cse.ucsc.edu/downloads.html)
+>  -  __IMPORTANT__ You must also index the fasta file by issuing this command
+>  -  samtools faidx [fasta file], e.g. samtools faidx hg19.fasta
 >
 >reference: hg19
 >  -  What assembly (shortname) you are using